villeh987/questionnaire-game-platform/README.md

 Tests consist of management view tests, game tests and model tests.
 All CRUD operations of management view are tested (plus extra error handling and other asserts) both by sending requests to the routes, and by simulating a browser.
+All game routes, functionalities, and game related models are tested, except for the game script itself, because loading phaser crashes the tester.
 Documentation consists of this README document, and function documentation in respective files.